Introduction

 bedtools intersect -wo -f .2 -a dup_int.bed -b RepeatMaskerFormatted.gff3 |less -S

-Filter the bed files
+Filter the bed files for size of duplication and remove supplemental alignments.

 1